 Thanks to the following businesses for their support of the Clevedon & Chard Open Meet – click on the link for their websites: WORKBRANDS, BAILEY OF BRISTOL, HILLFIELD VILLAGE, FINE GARDENING, INTERIOR HARMONY FLOORING, FINE & CLASSIC CARS and AQUA BATHROOMS.

 Welcome to the website of Clevedon Amateur Swimming Club!
 We are a friendly club aiming to promote and encourage the sport of competitive swimming.
-Based in Clevedon in North Somerset, we are affiliated to the Somerset County ASA and the Amateur Swimming Association South West, and are accredited to Swim21 at Teaching and Skill Development level.
+Based in Clevedon in North Somerset, we are affiliated to the Somerset County ASA and the ASA South West, and are accredited to Swim21 club.

 The Club operates in a friendly atmosphere which encourages its members to develop in a relaxed but committed environment.
 Members that show commitment will undoubtedly personally benefit from the results of their hard work, as well as having the satisfaction of being a member of a great team of friends.

 We welcome swimmers of all ages and abilities.
 Swimmers enter into competitive swimming through our progressive squad structure.
 The Club holds or attends competitions for all ages and abilities.
 The purpose of this is to provide a natural progression for the swimmer ranging from the Club’s Novice Gala to National Competition.

 - How can my child join the Club?

 - How can I contact the head coach?